lfrancisuclouvain/LELEC2330/notes/LELEC2330_Intrinsic_Properties_I.md

 # LELEC2330 — Opto-electronic and Power Devices
 ## Lecture Notes — Intrinsic Properties of Semiconductors (I)

 *Companion notes to the lecture slides.
-Academic year 2026–2027 — Prof. Laurent A. Francis, UCLouvain (ICTEAM Institute & Louvain Engineering School).*
+Academic year 2025–2026 — Prof. Laurent A. Francis, UCLouvain (ICTEAM Institute & Louvain Engineering School).*
-*References: [Ref] Neamen, Semiconductor Physics and Devices: Basic Principles, 4th ed., McGraw-Hill, 2012 (ISBN 978-0-07-352958-5); [1] Böer & Pohl, *Semiconductor Physics*, Springer 2018.*
+*Primary text: Neamen [Ref]; see the full **References** at the end.*

 > **License.** © Laurent A. Francis, UCLouvain.
 These notes are released under
 > [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 You may share and